Arizona Aviation Hall of Fame

-Arizona Aviation Hall of Fame (AAHOF) is located in the Pima Air & Space Museum, Tucson, Arizona which recognises Arizona's "Excellence in Aviation".
-The Aviation Hall of Fame exhibit is located in the honored Dorothy Finley Space Gallery on the Museum grounds.
-AAHOF provides to its visitors a presentation that share an opportunity to educate one with noteworthy Arizona aviators.
+Arizona Aviation Hall of Fame (AAHOF) is located in the Pima Air & Space Museum, Tucson, Arizona.
+The Aviation Hall of Fame exhibit is located in the honored Dorothy Finley Space Gallery on the Museum grounds and features noteworthy Arizona aviators.

 History

-AAHOF was established by a joint proclamation by the Governor of Arizona in 1985 that creates a process to induct its states notable and famous aviators into the Arizona Aviation Hall of Fame; thus paying a tribute to Arizona's long and proud aviation history.
+AAHOF was established by a joint proclamation by the Governor of Arizona in 1985 that creates a process to induct its states notable and famous aviators into the Arizona Aviation Hall of Fame.

 Arizona AHOF recognizes its aviation industry leaders, pioneers in hot air ballooning of the 19th century, high-tech aerospace engineers and entrepreneurs, where these people of today who are a vital role in advanced aircraft and missile technology.